saussayjesica/emoji-eats/mentor_instructions.md

 7. Add the reset button to the order component and test that it works
 8. Add the submitOrder method to app.js and then pass the method down to Order and add the submit button to the order component

+## Lifecycle methods

+1. Briefly explain componentDidMount and how we will use it to fetch the menudata
+2. Add componentDidMount to App.js and create a setTimeout function that saves the menudata to state after 3secs.
+3. Update state with data
+4. Create the loading component
+5. Add a ternary to display the loading if the data isn't ready

 ## Refactor

 1. Update components that are not using state to stateless functional components
 2. Destructure state and props
 3. Add propTypes
+4. Use hooks